'The Time Is Now For Curing Blood Cancer'

 This will not only hasten progress towards establishing effective treatments for all blood cancers within our lifetime but also immediately increase the number of lives saved in the process.

-The benefits from establishing the BIH are immensely exciting but without additional funding this process will take longer so I urge you to do whatever you can to raise funds for Cure Leukaemia.
-Every single donation will help whether you are running 26.1 miles or baking cakes at your local village festival.
+The benefits from doubling the capacity of the Centre are immensely exciting but without additional funding this process will take longer so I urge you to do whatever you can to raise funds for Cure Leukaemia.
+Every single donation will help whether you are running 26.2 miles or baking cakes at your local village festival.

 On behalf of the patients and everyone associated with Cure Leukaemia I would like to thank you for fundraising for the charity.
 Every donation contributes to helping save lives and will help us make what was once a dream, a reality.
 We will not stop until we Cure Leukaemia.